phaserjs/phaser/README.md

 <div align="center"><img src="https://phaser.io/images/github/news.jpg"></div>

-> 16th February 2018
+> 20th February 2018

 **Updated:** Thank you for the amazing response to the 3.0.0 release!
-We've been hard at work and have now prepared 3.1.0 for you, which is available today.
-This fixes a few issues that crept in and further speeds up the WebGL rendering.
+We've been hard at work and have now prepared 3.1.1 for you, which is available today.
 Check out the [Change Log](#changelog) for more details.

 After 1.5 years in the making, tens of thousands of lines of code, hundreds of examples and countless hours of relentless work: Phaser 3 is finally out.
 It has been a real labor of love and then some!